philmcminn/com1001-code/README.md

 [VSCode](https://code.visualstudio.com), a popular text editor and IDE for many languages, as an example: https://code.visualstudio.com/docs/remote/ssh.

-### 3. Use VSCode on Codio Itself (Phil McMinn says: Pretty Easily Done, if You Followed the Instructions in the First Lecture)
+### 3. Use VSCode on Codio Itself (Pretty Easily Done, if You Followed the Instructions in the First Lecture)

 Finally, VSCode may be used in a web browser on Codio itself.
 Assuming you have followed in the instructions in the first lecture, on getting everything setup